ioanna000/Thesis-2024/README.md

 ## Usage

-1. Launch the LocalVPN app
+1. Launch the The application app
 2. Grant VPN permission when prompted
 3. The VPN service starts automatically
 4. When an app attempts to access your local network, you'll receive a notification